mlochbaum/BQN/problems.md

 ### Right-to-left multi-line functions go upwards
 If you include multiple multi-line functions in what would otherwise be a one-liner, the flow in each function goes top to bottom but the functions are executed bottom to top.
 I think the fix here is to just say give your functions names and don't do this.

-### Array reductions are annoying
-There are really three kinds of reduction a BQN programmer might want to use.
-- `𝔽´` Apply the function between elements of a list (Lisp).
-- `𝔽´<˘` Apply it between major cells of an array (SHARP).
-- `𝔽¨´<˘` Apply it between elements of an array, enclosing results to get a new array (NARS).

-It seems that the first is the most common, but the others aren't really rare.
-The current list reduction also encourages patterns like `+´˘2↕mat`, which don't work on higher-rank arrays and mix the result (possibly unwanted).

 ### Subtraction, division, and span are backwards
 The left argument feels much more like the primary one in these cases (indeed, this matches the typical left-to-right ordering of binary operators in mathematics).
 Not really fixable; too much precedent.